calvin-puram/calvin-puram/README.md

-### Changing African Ecosystem One Line Of Code at a Time🚀
+### Changing African Ecosystem One Line Of Code At A Time🚀

 Hi, I'm a software engineer and a [technical writer](https://dev.to/cpuram1) based in Nigeria 😄.
 I'm passionate about creating technology to elevate people, an advocate for building open-source projects, and a long life learner ⚡.